mshanemc/roundRobinProcessBuilder/README.md

 I used the dreaded `without sharing` keyword because I ran into a scenario where process builder was triggered by an action in a customer community (whose users don't have groupMember object access) and so an error was being thrown

+## Quirks

+Because of how I'm creating a unique tracker for each setting (using object/field/group) if you have some really long descriptive names it's possible to overflow the allowed length for a custom setting name (40), so that's capped at 40 char.
+This may result in truncation in the custom settings name.

+That doesn't impact the functionality but might make it harder for an admin to look through the custom settings and know which one is which

 ## no code install

 It's a developer controlled package.
 Use the `04t...` from the latest version in sfdx-project.json.